fritzlb/arduino-dmx-midi/README.md

 useful if you want to use an old DMX desk as a midi controller for your PC

 based on USBMIDI.h and DMXSerial.h (both obtainable using the library manager)
-if you're using this with for example ETC EOS, you want to turn off CDC (the virtual com port):
+if you're using this and the COM port in windows creates issues, you want to turn off CDC:
 locate your arduino15 folder and find USBDesc.h and uncomment #define CDC_DISABLED.
 also, change the product version (0x100) in USBCore.cpp to any other hex number.
 Example files are provided in this repo.
 On windows, you'll need to choose a different driver as well: open device manager, update driver, choose from list and then audio device